Pruning grapevines is necessary, if you wish to keep your fruit vines young and productive.

 There are many different types of grapes.
 Green, black and red grapes are commonly seen in the market.
 In my opinion, most challenging types of grapes should be the red wine grapes and the green wine grapes; as they need special types of soil and consistant temperature to grow.

 We bought a grapevine bare-root stock "Vistis Boskoop Glory (Vitaceae)" in 2005 year end.
 "Vistis Boskoop Glory" is the oldest grapevines variety in Netherlands.
 The fruits are in dark blue to black.

-When we first bought her (below picture left), we put her in our well prepared backyard garden bed immediately with plenty of water; and enough space at the bottom for the roots.
+When we first bought her (above picture left), we put her in our well prepared backyard garden bed immediately with plenty of water; and enough space at the bottom for the roots.

 We placed her at the position that she would be receiving full summer sunlight.
 We gave her thick layer of fresh potting soil under the roots; and cover her top soil with dried organic soil (Coconut fibber) for the winter protection.

 We thought she would be happy and would grow well.

 However, after 2006 summer we discovered that she was not growing well.
 So, we started our pruning work before the frost.
 We pruned her a little backwards and watch her again for another year.

 After the 2007 summer, we decided to move her into our green house.
 Because the grape plant was not happy with what we had provided her.